Adhikari001/cup-of-joe/README.md

 A web application that allows users to order coffee online from local restaurants.
 It is a RESTful API.

-Has integration test with more than 85% coverage.
+It has an integration test with more than 85% coverage.

 Requirements
 Java 17